-Denise has approaching 14 years’ experience advising businesses about workplace issues – ranging from large corporates during her time with Freehills (now Herbert Smith Freehills), and small to medium sized businesses since relocating to the Gold Coast.
-Denise particularly enjoys being able to bring to small to medium businesses the opportunities and solutions for employers often only utilised by large corporates.
+Denise has 16 years’ experience advising businesses about workplace issues – ranging from large corporates during her time with Freehills (now Herbert Smith Freehills), to smaller sized businesses after first relocating to the Gold Coast, and now with a broad range of her own clients from start-ups to listed companies.

 Denise is originally from country Tasmania, having grown up in a big family on a small farm in the Tamar Valley (you can see the scar on her neck if you look closely…).
 She is now a Mum of two rowdy young boys, a lover of wine, food, travel and politics.